The Mobius 2 ActionCam Support Thread (Key Info in Posts 1-7)!

 Circuit Board and Battery

 The circuit board has a reset button and easy disconnects for the battery and CMOS ribbon cable.
 The charging and external communication port is a standard 10 pin mini-USB socket.
 An over-voltage protection IC on the USB external power input which will disconnect the external power and protect the camera if the voltage is between 5.6V to 28V.
-Standard microSDHC cards up to 64GB are accepted for recording.
-Class 10 or UHS-1 cards are recommended.
 The CMOS imager and DSP chips used in the camera are confidential at this point at the developer's request.
-The stock 820 mAH battery can power the camera for at least 2 hours of HD recording.
+The stock 820 mAH battery can power the camera for at least 2 hours of full HD recording.

 The CMOS imager is on a thin circuit board attached to the back of the lens module with two screws.
 It's ribbon cable is secured via a clamping socket making it possible to replace just the CMOS imager if necessary.
-The M2 CMOS imager and ribbon cable are NOT compatible with the original Mobius (M1) CMOS or ribbon cable.
+The M2 CMOS imager and ribbon cable are NOT compatible with the original Mobius (M1) CMOS or ribbon cable due to a different number of traces.
+But a #16 808-style camera lens extension cable WILL work with the M2 module, but only the very short one (6cm / 2.5").
+A longer cable will attenuate the signal too much and will NOT work.
+The CMOS has an active pixel array of 1920 x 1080 (16:9 aspect ratio) for full HD video recording.
 The standard lens is a wide angle design with a HFOV of 130 deg.
 FOV in 1080p mode.
+Other lens options will be offered as the camera matures.
 The module has an M12 thread and can accept other lenses with matching threads, though 3rd party lenses may or may not have the necessary focal plane diameter or distance from the back of the lens to properly focus and cover the CMOS array to avoid vignetting or cropped corners.